-RESIDENTAL LIFE OPTIONS
+RESIDENTIAL LIFE OPTIONS

-Beginning in the Fall 2021 semester, all living quarters on the campus of Randall University will be considered "on-campus" housing.
-These buildings include Yandell Hall, Friends Hall, Wiley Hall (A dorm), Barnard Hall (B dorm), the Apartments, and the Duplex.
+All living quarters on the campus of Randall University will be considered "on-campus" housing.
+These buildings include Yandell Hall, Thompson Hall, Willey Hall (A dorm), Barnard Hall (B dorm), the Apartments, and the Duplex.

 A student's room will be charged to their account each semester according to the following chart.
 Charges are broken down by two criteria: building and the occupancy of each room/unit.